Northwest Indian War: Battle of Fallen Timbers

-Wayne's army encamped for three days in sight of Fort Miami, which was under command of British Major William Campbell.
+Wayne's army encamped for three days in sight of Fort Miami, which was under the command of British Major William Campbell.
 When Campbell asked the meaning of the encampment, Wayne replied that the answer had already been given by the sound of their muskets and the retreat of the Indians.
-The next day, Wayne rode alone to Fort Miami and slowly conducted an inspection of the fort's exterior walls.
+The next day, Wayne rode alone to Fort Miami and slowly inspected the fort's exterior walls.
 The British garrison debated whether to engage Wayne, but in the absence of orders and being already at war with France, Campbell declined to fire the first shot at the United States.
 The Legion, meanwhile, destroyed Indian villages and crops in the region of Fort Deposit and burned Alexander McKee's trading post within sight of Fort Miami before withdrawing.

-Wayne's Legion finally arrived at Kekionga on September 17, 1794, and Wayne personally selected the site for a new U.S. fort.
-Wayne wanted a strong fort built, capable of withstanding a possible attack by Indians and by the British forces from Fort Detroit.
-The fort was finished by October 17 and was capable of withstanding 24-pound cannon.
-It was named Fort Wayne and placed under command of Hamtramck, who had been commandant of Fort Knox in Vincennes.
+Wayne's Legion finally arrived at Kekionga on September 17, 1794.
+Wayne personally selected the site for a new U.S. fort.
+Wayne wanted a strong fort built, capable of withstanding possible attacks by Indians and more specifically heavy British artillery, along with their forces from Fort Detroit.
+The fort was finished by October 17 and could withstand a 24-pound cannon.
+It was named Fort Wayne and placed under the command of Hamtramck, who had been commandant of Fort Knox in Vincennes.
 The fort was officially dedicated October 22, the fourth anniversary of Harmar's defeat, and the day is considered the founding of the modern city of Fort Wayne, Indiana.
 That winter, Wayne also reinforced his line of defensive forts with Fort St. Marys, Fort Loramie, and Fort Piqua.

 Treaty of Greenville and Jay Treaty

 Within months of Fallen Timbers, the United States and Great Britain negotiated the Jay Treaty, which required British withdrawal from the Great Lakes forts while opening up some British territory in the Caribbean for American trade.
 The treaty also encoded free trade and freedom of movement for Native Americans living in territories controlled by either the United States or Great Britain.
 The Jay Treaty was ratified by the United States Senate in 1795 and was used by Wayne as evidence that Great Britain would no longer support the confederacy.
 The Jay Treaty and U.S. relations with Great Britain remained as political issues in the 1796 United States presidential election in which John Adams beat Jay Treaty opponent Thomas Jefferson.

 The United States also negotiated the Treaty of Greenville in 1795.
 Utilizing St. Clair's defeat and Fort Recovery as a reference point, the Greenville Treaty Line forced the northwest Native American tribes to cede southern and eastern Ohio and various tracts of land around forts and settlements in Illinois Country; to recognize the U.S. rather than Britain as the ruling power in the Old Northwest; and to surrender ten chiefs as hostages until all American prisoners were returned.
-The Miami also lost private control of the Kekionga portage, since the Northwest Ordinance passed by Congress guaranteed free use of important portages in the region.
+The Miami also lost private control of the Kekionga portage since the Northwest Ordinance passed by Congress guaranteed free use of necessary portages in the region.